 It’s usually best to start with smaller trades and then work your way up to larger amounts as you gain confidence in the strategy’s performance and your ability to implement it in a disciplined way when trading live.

 Many successful strategies for trading forex exist, but not all of them are suitable for every trader.
-Select one that best suits your particular situation, including your available time, personality type and risk tolerance.
-They will be covered below based on the typical time involved, ranging from short to long term.
+Select a strategy that best suits your particular situation, including your available time, personality type and risk tolerance.
+These are covered below based on the typical time involved, ranging from short to long term.